Christy Hazel

 Here is my Research Statement (last updated: September 2022).

-Here is a short (~10 minutes) video summary of my research.
+Here is a short (~10 minutes) video summary of my research from 2022.
 This video is aimed at folks with some background in algebraic topology.

 Short summary for mathematicians